Authentic Traditional Dublin Coddle: A Classic Irish Sausage Stew

 Instructions

-• Cook the bacon in a skillet over medium-high heat.
-Drain on a paper towel, and reserve 1 tablespoon of the drippings in the pan.
+• Cook the bacon in an oven-safe Dutch oven over medium-high heat.
+Remove the bacon and drain it on a paper towel.
+Reserve 1 tablespoon of the drippings in the pan and remove the excess.

-• Heat the skillet over medium heat and add the banger sausages.
+• Reduce the heat to medium and add the banger sausages.
 Cook, turning as needed until evenly browned, about 15 minutes.
-Remove the sausages from the skillet, slice and set aside.
+Remove the sausages and set aside.
+When cool, cut them into bite-sized chunks.
+Sauté the onions and leeks until soft, about 3-5 minutes.

-• In a casserole dish, layer the onions, half of the banger sausages, and bacon in the bottom of the dish, seasoning each layer with freshly ground black pepper to taste.
-Add the leeks, herbs, and garlic and finally top with the potatoes and remaining banger sausages and bacon.
+• In the Dutch oven, layer the onions and leeks, half of the banger sausages, and bacon in the bottom of the dish, seasoning each layer with freshly ground black pepper to taste.
+Add the herbs and garlic, then top with the potatoes and the remaining banger sausages and bacon.
 Season again with black pepper.
 Pour the beef broth over the sausages and vegetables.

 Notes

-In my market, banger sausages are always stocked near the bratwurst.
-If you can't find them, use a good quality pork sausage.
-This could be bratwurst, although the spices in the sausage are a bit different.
+2. Sausages: In my market, banger sausages are always stocked near the bratwurst.
+If you can't find them, use a good-quality pork sausage.
+This could be bratwurst, though the sausage's spices are a bit different.
 Large breakfast sausages (not links) could also be substituted.
-Ask your butcher for recommendations as well.

 Nutrition